Research

 Articles under review

-"Bartering Bureaucrats: Foreign Direct Investment and Rent Seeking." (with Sonal Pandya and Sheetal Sekhri).
+"Bartering Bureaucrats: Foreign Direct Investment Liberalization and Rent Seeking." (with Sonal Pandya and Sheetal Sekhri).

 Articles in progress